mozilla/data-docs/src/datasets/other/addons_daily/reference.md

 Prior to construction of this dataset, extension related data lived in several different sources.
 `Addons_daily` has combined metrics aggregated from several sources, including raw pings, telemetry data, and google analytics data.
+Note that the data is a 1% sample of Release Firefox, so metrics like `DAU`, `WAU`, etc are approximate.

 ### Accessing the Data
 The data is stored as a parquet table in S3 `s3://telemetry-parquet/addons_daily/v1/`